AiCRE-Labs/Brian-Landru/index.md

 <div class="centered-text">
   <div class="typing-effect" style="animation-delay: 1s; font-size: 18px;">
-    You have 44 vacancies across 25 properties.
+    You have 44 vacancies across 25 of your 28 properties.
   </div>
 </div>